Nina B. Hollis Research Impact Awards (NBHRIA)

 - Research projects that inform innovation development, the implementation and evaluation of which will be funded through external funding.

+A planning grant has been created in the amount of $1,000 for principal investigators to develop and create a prospectus for new projects.
+The new projects would be competitive for the Nina B. Hollis Research Impact Award (NBHRIA).
 Proposed projects may vary in scope, with larger-scale projects funded at a maximum level of $10,000 per fiscal year, renewable annually for up to three years total funding, and small-scale projects funded annually at a maximum of $1,500, renewable for up to two years total funding.

-Selection Process for New Awards
+Selection Process for New and Renewal Awards

 Because the review committee is not asked to provide extensive written feedback on the applications, detailed reviewer responses will not be provided.